cleph01/it-osticket-ticketing-system/ticket-lifecycle-examples.md

   <img width="953" alt="image" src="https://github.com/user-attachments/assets/29572432-33dd-4756-bd8a-bd3d96570e88" />
 </p>

 - **Overview:** This demonstrates how agents can adjust ticket properties to ensure proper prioritization and routing.

-  -   **Attempt to observe the ticket again as "john".
-Can you view or change?**
-      -   **Overview:** This step tests department permissions and access control.
-Can John view and change the ticket based on his department and the 'Online Banking' department?

-  -   **Work the ticket to completion as Jane:**
+#### Work the ticket to completion as Jane:**

-      -   **Overview:** This simulates the ticket resolution process, including communication, troubleshooting, and final closure.
+- This simulates the ticket resolution process, including communication, troubleshooting, and final closure.
 It also shows how a ticket might be handled by a different agent than initially assigned.

 ---